-Out of regular employees and dispatched workers hired by establishments listed in 3 above, about 19,000 employees were selected.
+Out of regular employees and dispatched workers hired by establishments listed in 3 above, about 17

+,000 employees were selected.

-As a rule, the survey was conducted as of the 31st of October, 2011.
-However, some items were surveyed for the last month, the last 6 months and the last full year.
+As a rule, the survey was conducted as of the 31st of October, 2013.
+However, some items were surveyed for the last full year.
 As for the survey on workers, the status of the establishment where the questionnaire form was delivered was surveyed as of that time.
-This survey was conducted between 1st November, 2011 and 20th November, 2011.
+This survey was conducted between 5th November, 2013 and 25th November, 2013.

 - 1. Survey on establishments

 - (1) Items on enterprise and establishments

-- (2) Items on risk assessment
+- (2) Items on labour accident

-- $\left( 3\right)$ $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($

-- $\left< 4 \right>$ .
-Items on mental health care
+- (3) Items on industrial safety and health management systems

+- (4) Items on risk assessment

-- (5) Items on periodic health evaluation
+- (5) Items on education of industrial safety and health

-- (6) Items on smoking provision
+- (6) Items on mental health measures

-- (7) Items on prevention of traffic industrial accident
+- (7) Items on prevention of passive smoking

-- (8) Items on industrial accident
+- (8) Items on provision for irregular workers

-- (9) Items on management for safety and health using information technology
+- (9) Items on application of external specialists and others for industrial safety and health activities

-- (10) Items on safety and health education
+- (10) Items on preventive measures against industrial accidents for aged workers

-- (11) Items on MSDS (Material Safety Data Sheet)
+- (11) Items on low back pain provision

+- (12) Items on heat illness provision

 - 2. Survey of workers

 - (1) Character of workers, etc.

+- (2) Items on awareness of industrial safety and health

+- (3) Items on Near-miss accident experience

-- $\left< 2 \right>$ Items on working conditions
+- (4) Items on working condition

-- $\left( 3\right)$ $% \left( 1,2\right) =0$ .
-Items on periodic health evaluation
+- (5) Items on periodic health evaluation

-- (4) Items on smoking
+- (6) Items on smoking